brunosardinepi/dungeonomics/README.md

 - [x] style admin login
 - [x] fill wiki with content
 - [x] style monster/npc page
+- [x] users need to delete their account - should it be inactive or aaron hernandez?

 ### Site-wide
 - [ ] write tests